 5. Give Some Distance.
 Store fuel at least 50 feet away from any ignition sources, such as pilot lights.
 This is especially important for gasoline because it is heavier than air which means vapors can travel and ignite easily.

 6. Know Who to Call.
-Your parents always left emergency numbers on the fridge – it is time to carry on the tradition.
-If a fuel spill were to happen, you need to know the people to call.
+Your parents always left emergency numbers on the fridge – now it’s time to carry on the tradition.
+If a fuel spill were to happen, you need to know who to call.
 This will be a specific city or environmental agency in your area.
 Find the number and always have it readily available in case of disaster.

 7. Avoid Hose Kinking.
 Keep an eye on your fuel hose, even if you are not actively fueling.
-Any kind of kinking or twisting can cause a crack which will lead to a spill.
+Any kind of kinking or twisting can cause a crack, which can lead to a spill.

 View the level of your tank.
 Anywhere, anytime.